snigdhag12/ExpressJS/README.md

 Middleware is a request handler that allows you to intercept and manipulate requests and responses before they reach route handlers.
 For example, `app.use(express.json())` registers a middleware with your express app which ensures that incoming requests with JSON payloads are parsed and made available as req.body objects in subsequent route handlers.
 The order of registering middleware matters for its proper execution.

-**More to explore: ...body -> Did you notice spreader operator in tutorial?
+**More to explore: ...body -> Did you notice spread operator in tutorial?
 Read more on how it works internally?**

 ## Validation
 Validation is crucial for maintaining data integrity and security in production applications.
 To streamline validation logic and reduce code duplication, leverage schema validation libraries such as `Joi` and `express-validator` for Node.js.
 These libraries allow you to define validation rules centrally, ensuring consistency across your application's functions and endpoints.

 **More to explore: Dive deep into schema libraries and how they are utilised in production applications?**
+**More to know: If there is no explicit return statement in a function, JavaScript implicitly returns undefined by default.**

 ## Database Interaction
 ### Mongoose vs. MongoDB Native Driver
 Mongoose is preferred over the MongoDB Native Driver for its ease of use and productivity enhancements.
 It provides a schema-based modeling approach, simplifying data validation and defining relationships between data.
 Mongoose also offers built-in features like middleware, schema validation, and easy querying, making it ideal for rapid development and maintaining code clarity in MongoDB applications.

-**More to know: If there is no explicit return statement in a function, JavaScript implicitly returns undefined by default.**

 ## Session Management
-- `saveUninitialized`: false prevents storing unnecessary sessions.
+- `saveUninitialized: false` prevents storing unnecessary sessions.
 It ensures that a session is only created when necessary data is added to it, thereby saving storage space and improving performance.
-- `resave`: false prevents updates to session data when there are no changes in the session object.
+- `resave: false` prevents updates to session data when there are no changes in the session object.
 This avoids unnecessary updates to the session store's timestamp, optimizing resource usage and session management efficiency.

 ## Authentication & Authorization
 ### Passport.js Integration